EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 keypoints:
 - "Singularity recipe files specify what is within Singularity container images."
 - "The `singularity build` command is used to build a container image from a recipe file."
+- "`singularity build` requires admin/root privileges so usually needs to be prefixed with `sudo`."
 ---

 There are lots of reasons why you might want to create your **own** Singularity container image.